nathanzhuang1/Pacman-Game-Enhancements/README.md

 - Hashmaps (dad helped me on this)
 - While/for-loops
 - Try and catch to read/write a file try
-- GetAudioInputStream (Lakshna helped me on this) to read clips
+- GetAudioInputStream (classmate helped me on this) to read clips
 - Creating panels and frames.

 ## Areas of Concern